QOLSKYBLOC/MushroomEternal/README.md

 <sub>Forge Version - 1.8.9</sub>

- Please use 1.2.0, as 1.1.9 is no longer in service.
+ Please use 1.2.0, as 1.1.9 and any older versions are no longer in service.
 1.2.0, has multiple new features, and will give you a more comfortable and profitable flipping experience.

  This is a popular flipping mod, used by over 58% of top flippers!
 Mushroom Eternal finds AH snipes so quick, you can make over 4B in a day from being quite lucky/depending on how large your budget is!